sarahciston/codingcare/posts/guide.md

 Care and compassion are infinite but neglected resources, literally life sustaining resources that renew themselves with use.

+[Rachel Simanjuntak, co-creator of Tiny Tech Zines, frames "care as artistic practice"] Just as we made documentation part of the work of programming, making care part of the practice of programming takes a more holistic view of what it means to [xxx], while acknowledging the [whole person who needs to show up].

-Our community spaces for coding focus on care first, in order to allow coding and everything else to happen more generously and more fruitfully second.
+Our community spaces for coding focus on care first, in order to allow coding and everything else to happen more generously and more fruitfully next.
 Care makes us curious about what each person needs in order to thrive (which may or may not be technical resources, access support, various learning modalities, a welcoming space to play, or something else).
 By foregrounding this care, we don't cut short what code or coding spaces might produce because we think we already know how they are meant to work.
 We don't say, "That's not what code is for."

 I have learned that `when I foreground care and connection, the rest happens.`